 Now that you’ve mastered the TGU with a shoe, let’s address the most common faults with the weighted TGU.
 Tune in to 8:40 as I breakdown these faults and more importantly provide solutions with different cues as well as accessory exercises!
 Below you will find exercises to work on a few of the most common Turkish Get Up Faults

-Learn The Turkish Get Up: Wrist Alignment – Improve Grip Strength
+Wrist Alignment – Improve Grip Strength

 Here is a nice compilation of different upside-down kettlebell exercises.
 Holding a kettlebell upside-down is an excellent way to work on grip strength and wrist stability.
 Don’t underestimate these exercises!
 Starting with a lighter weight is recommended to allow your body to adapt to the demands necessary to ensure proper stability throughout the upper body with these exercise variations while helping you learn the Turkish get up.

 - Common Fault: Sometimes what may happen is if our wrist and grip strength is not adequate enough to meet the demands of holding a kettlebell of a specific weight, our wrist may fall into extension, which places increased stress on the muscles, tendons, and other tissue on the anterior aspect of the forearm, wrist, and hand.
-It is important to keep your wrist in neutral, to ensure that there is not increased stress placed on one area of the upper extremity.
+It is important to keep your wrist in neutral, to ensure that there is no increased stress placed on one area of the upper extremity.

-Learn The Turkish Get Up: Shoulder Muscle Endurance Issues
+Shoulder Muscle Endurance Issues